nordlow/compiler-benchmark/README.md

 Note that Julia's JIT-compiler is very memory hungry.
 A maximum recommended `function-count` for Julia is 5000.

-## Sample run
+## How it works

-Just run as, for instance,
+Typicall run the benchmark as

     ./benchmark --function-count=100 --function-depth=100 --run-count=5